 Healthcare can be among the most rewarding of career paths.
 You have multiple opportunities every day to make a tangible difference to the quality of patients’ lives.
 However, it can also be one of the riskiest industries.
 Depending on your job, working in medicine presents danger from disease exposure, even assault.
-Though one element that is present throughout most fields of medicine is stress.
+However, one element that is present throughout most fields of medicine is stress.
 Given the current healthcare crisis, do we really understand the stress that healthcare workers are going through?
-The strain that healthcare workers and nurses have had to endure during the pandemic is something that we need to understand.
-They have been the frontline during this pandemic and it’s important that we applaud and appreciate their efforts and response during these trying and challenging times.
+The strain that healthcare workers and nurses have had to endure during the pandemic is something we need to understand.
+They have been the frontline during this pandemic, and we must applaud and appreciate their efforts and response during these trying and challenging times.

 Those pursuing healthcare careers need to consider the potential impact upon their wellbeing.
 We’re going to take a closer look at some of the key areas for review.
 What are the causes of strain?
 What are the knock-on effects?
 Are there practical methods to mitigate this while still embarking upon this worthy vocation?